Submanifolds with constant principal curvatures in symmetric spaces: Canonical extensions of CPC submanifolds

 Case (iii): $[\lambda] = \{\lambda, \lambda + {\alpha_k}, \lambda + {\alpha_k} + {\alpha_{k+1}}, \lambda + 2{\alpha_k}, \lambda + 2 {\alpha_k} + {\alpha_{k+1}}, \lambda + 2 {\alpha_k} + 2{\alpha_{k+1}} \}$.
 We consider the subspace

 We need to understand better the behavior of the Levi-Civita connection when restricted to this subspace.
-As we did in Proposition \ref{proposition:main1}, we will calculate the Levi-Civita connection in terms of the map $\phi_{\xi}$ defined in (\ref{definition:phi}).
+As we did in Proposition \ref{proposition:main1}, we will calculate the Levi-Civita connection using the map $\phi_{\xi}$ defined in (\ref{definition:phi}).

 \begin{proposition} Let $\gamma \in \Delta^{+}$ be the root of minimum level in its $\nu$-string, for $\nu \in \Delta^{+}$ non-proportional to $\gamma$ satisfying $A_{\nu, \gamma} = -2$.
 Let $\xi \in \g{g}_{\nu}$ be a unit vector with respect to $\langle \cdot, \cdot \rangle_{AN}$ and $X \in \g{g}_{\gamma}$.
 Then: \begin{itemize} \item[(i)] $\nabla_X \xi = - \frac{|\nu|}{\sqrt{2}} {\phi_{\xi}(X)}$; \item[(ii)] $\nabla_{\phi_{\xi}(X)} \xi = - \frac{|\nu|}{\sqrt{2}} (X+\phi_{\xi}^{2}(X))$; \item[(iii)] $\nabla_{\phi_{\xi}^{2} (X)} \xi =- \frac{|\nu|}{\sqrt{2}}\phi_{\xi}(X)$; \item[(iv)] $\phi_{\xi}^{2} \rvert_{\g{g}_{\gamma}} \colon \g{g}_{\gamma} \to \g{g}_{\gamma+2\nu}$ is a linear isometry; \item[(v)] $\nabla_{W} \xi = 0$ for all $W \in \g{g}_{\gamma + \nu} \ominus \phi_{\xi}(\g{g}_{\gamma})$. \end{itemize} \end{proposition}